 Early days in the CBD red zone, niche re-openings, I recalled CERA boss Sutton hailing the re-opening of Les Mills Gym & Calendar Girls.
 Now Calendar Girls was out of favour for CCDU.
-CERA had no fixed plans, just vacillations, like leaves in the wind.
+CERA had no fixed plans, just vacillations, leaves in the wind.

-Across the road from Calendar Girls, also in CCDU's demo-happy sights was i-Stay Apartments, corner Liverpool St & Cashel St. A while ago, someone had suggested i-Stay Apartments be accommodation for rebuild workers, as there was so little accommodation for rebuild workers in Christchurch.
+Across the road from Calendar Girls, also in CCDU's demo-happy sights was i-Stay Apartments, cnr Liverpool St & Cashel St. A while ago, someone had suggested i-Stay Apartments be accommodation for rebuild workers, as there was so little accommodation for rebuild workers in Christchurch.
 As mentioned above, the snag with CCDU's Frame was that Isaacs & Co didn't communicate what CCDU was buying Frame land for?
-Never mind post quake rebuild, Westende House, a block away on Worcester St / Manchester St corner would be demolished by CERA for Manchester St widening.
+Never mind post quake rebuild, Westende House, a block away on Worcester St / Manchester St cnr would be demolished by CERA for Manchester St widening.